cypherpunk-academy/2064/en/026_2021_Beach cafe in Dahab.md

 She knew that now.
 And she also knew that she was known there by now.
 She had a good reputation, she was trusted.
-And since then she only had to ask questions, and a few hours or days later she had an answer or even a program.
+And since then she only had to ask questions, and a few hours or days later, she had an answer or even a program.
 The only thing she hadn't found out yet, but wanted to know, was how her brother Marwin was doing.
 All she knew by now was that he was alive, somewhere in the United States.
-But the fact that she hadn't found out any more now spurred her on rather than depressing her.
+But the fact that she hadn't found out anymore now spurred her on rather than depressing her.
 She felt the power of this dark community, people who lived anonymously, who risked their lives for ... yes, for what?
 For a better, more humane way of dealing with each other, for better cooperation, for less injustice, more openness.
 Yeah, for a new way of living together.
 And this community was incredibly powerful.